dhammika-marasinghe/codeLanka-Proposals/README.md

 Some Sri Lankan data has been published in the following link [Sri Lanka Open Data](http://www.gov.lk/web/index.php?option=com_content&view=article&id=301&Itemid=423&lang=en).
 Currently there are in xls and pdf format.

-As developers we can do more if it was in SQL and do some nice graphics.
-My suggestion is to take them from XLS or PDF and make SQL and later provide developers a API.
+As developers we can do more if it was in JSON and do some nice graphics.
+My suggestion is to take them from XLS or PDF and make JSON and later provide developers a API.

 Issues link - [Post you comments](https://github.com/CodeLanka/codeLanka-Proposals/issues/2)